CARV-ICS-FORTH/knot/docs/technical.rst

 ``SHARED_VOLUME``   The volume used for the "shared" data domain
 ==================  ==============================================================

 Karvdash distinguishes between internal system templates, which are stored in the filesystem and can not be changed, and custom user templates, which are stored as CRDs in Kubernetes in the user's namespace.
-To manage service templates with ``kubectl`` use the ``templates`` resource identifier (i.e. ``kubectl get templates``).
+To manage service templates with ``kubectl`` use the ``templates`` resource identifier (i.e., ``kubectl get templates``).

 User namespaces
 ---------------